Understanding Menopause: A Workplace Priority for Companies

 Legal & Ethical Issues

-Discrimination claims – will damage their reputation.
+Discrimination claims – Such claims can damage a company's reputation.

 DEI Issues